PraveenSuryaNarayanaMoorthy/DB_ASSIGNMENT/README.md

 To start the app

-Install stable version of node js npm init node verify_data.js
+Install stable version of node js, npm init, node verify_data.js

 This will compare the details present in your db and a local file and print the results.